Skip to Main Content

 Job applicants and employees have rights under federal and state law that limit when they can be lawfully denied employment or fired because of a background check, criminal history report, or credit report.

-Our employment lawyers are happy to discuss with you whether your rights may have been violated by a background check.
+Our lawyers are happy to discuss whether your rights may have been violated by a background check.

 Use of Criminal Background Checks for Employment Purposes

-If employers want to rely on a background check for job applicant screening, or to take adverse action against an employee, they must follow strict notice rules under the Fair Credit Reporting Act (FCRA).
+If employers want to rely on a background check for job applicant screening or to take adverse action against an employee, they must follow strict notice rules under the Fair Credit Reporting Act (FCRA).
 Unfortunately, some employers, including some of the nation’s largest companies, ignore those obligations.
-According to a recent study published by the National Employment Law Project (NELP), “the nation’s largest employers are either unaware of civil rights and consumer protections for people with criminal records or are indifferent to them.”

-• Before an employer can run a background check: Applicants and employees must consent to the background check in writing, and applicants and employees must be provided with a stand-alone disclosure that does not include a liability release.
+• Before an employer can run a background check: Applicants and employees must consent to the background check in writing and must be provided with a stand-alone disclosure that does not include a liability release.

-If you suffer an adverse employment action and your employer failed to follow these rules, contact our employment attorneys because you might have a legal claim.
+If you suffer an adverse employment action and your employer failed to follow these rules concerning lawful background checks, contact our attorneys, because you might have a legal claim.

 The Age of Content in Background Checks